Who really won the iconic feud between Bette Davis and Joan Crawford? | The Tylt

 Instead of "Ex-Lady" dominating the papers, Crawford announced she was divorcing her first husband, Douglas Fairbanks Jr. Since "Ex-Lady" was upstaged by Crawford's personal celebrity news, the film didn't get the publicity it deserved and quickly tanked at the box office.

 Here are five times when Davis' star power crushed Crawford in their feud.

 1. Crawford stole Davis' shine when she was trying to breakthrough as a Hollywood leading lady.
-Davis got the last laugh when she won her first Oscar for "Dangerous" before Crawford was even nominated in 1936.
+Davis got the last laugh when she won her first Oscar for "Dangerous" before Crawford was ever even nominated in 1936.

-2. Rumor had it Crawford was actually secretly in love with Davis in 1950.
+2. Rumor had it that Crawford was actually secretly in love with Davis in 1950.
 Davis allegedly believe this to be true—calling Crawford "a phony" for always being so shady and vicious!
 Davis won because Crawford allegedly desired something she could never get from Davis—her love.